 Here’s the hatch smoothed with harder leads (2H and B) hatched over softer leads.

 To help see how the gradation on the leaves are angled to fit into a box shape, I drew the box for you here.
-I used 4B, 2B, B, and 2H pencils for this gradations, and used the 2H and B to smooth them.
+I used 4B, 2B, B, and 2H pencils for these gradations, and used the 2H and B pencils to smooth them.

 The small boxes are tricky.
 Their gradations are arced, with the darkest point in the outer corner.